openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 The OP MAY combine aggregated and distributed claims with `verified_claims` provided by itself (see (#op_attested_and_external_claims)).

-If `verified_claims` elements are contained in multiple places of a response, e.g. in the ID token and a embedded aggregated claim, the RP MUST preserve the claims source as context of the particular `verified_claims` element.
+If `verified_claims` elements are contained in multiple places of a response, e.g. in the ID token and an embedded aggregated claim, the RP MUST preserve the claims source as context of the particular `verified_claims` element.

 Note: any assertion provided by an OP or AS including aggregated or distributed claims MAY contain multiple instances of the same End-User claim.
 It is up to the RP to decide how to process those different instances.

 # Requesting Verified Claims

-Verified Claims and related verification data can be requested on the level of individual data elements by utilizing the `claims` parameter as defined in Section 5.5 of the OpenID Connect specification [@!OpenID].
+Making a request for verified claims and related verification data can be explicitly requested on the level of individual data elements by utilizing the `claims` parameter as defined in Section 5.5 of the OpenID Connect specification [@!OpenID].

+It is also possible to use the `scope` parameter to request one or more specific pre-defined claim sets as defined in Section 5.4 of the OpenID Connect specification [@!OpenID].

 Note: The OP MUST NOT provide the RP with any data it did not request.
 However, the OP MAY at its discretion omit claims from the response.